-Saving biodiversity: A $300 billion-a-year challenge
+Saving biodiversity: a $300 billion-a-year challenge

 PRIVATE INVESTOR ROLE

-The independent $300 billion-a-year cost estimate - which includes sustainable management of agriculture, forests, fresh water and coastal and marine ecosystems - is about 10 times the amount now being spent by governments, private industry and nongovernmental organizations on biodiversity protection.
-There is as yet no globally agreed official estimate of the cost, but assessments are under way.
+His $300 billion-a-year cost estimate - which includes sustainable management of agriculture, forests, fresh water and coastal and marine ecosystems - is about 10 times the amount now being spent by governments, private industry and nongovernmental organizations on biodiversity protections.

 Dias said that does not mean governments will bear the full cost.
 The United Nations is encouraging private investment, such as efforts by paper products firm Stora Enso to move toward sustainably harvested wood.
 Costa Rica is using fossil fuel revenues to make ecosystem service payments to landowners, paying them for sustainable forest management.